 The following decisions were made:

 At the conclusion of the week’s meetings, the Council hosted a reception for families and friends of former Oflag 64 POWs.
 Many renewed old acquaintances and made new connections.
-The Washington Post covered the reception [You may access the article: Americans, Poles meet in Va. to plan how to save a nearly forgotten Nazi POW camp].
+The Washington Post covered the reception.

 UPDATE: 501 (c) (3) nonprofit EIN: 84 -1889226 Friends of Oflag 64 has been officially recognized by the Internal Revenue Service as a nonprofit on August 19, 2019 and is listed under the Guidestar website with the NTEE code A54, History and Museums!